As a fitness writer, I eat a few protein bars a week – after watching Joe Wicks’ UPF documentary, will I give them up?

 “[...]
 What's the point in wrapping up 19 grams of protein with sugar alcohols, emulsifiers and a bunch of supplements that you can't absorb, and that aren't going to do any good?”

 This is echoed in van Tulleken’s book, which makes for a persuasive read.
-A few months ago, it led me to run a test: cut out protein bars and powders for a couple of weeks, then report back on how I felt.
+A few months ago, the book’s contents led me to run a test: cut out protein bars and powders for a couple of weeks, then report back on how I felt.

 It was far from a closed experiment, with many other uncontrolled variables at play, but subjectively I did feel better; the main differences being less bloating and an absence of stomach aches.
 I later went back to consuming these products, but at a reduced volume, and I actively sought out more familiar ingredient lists.